Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Basic objects and notation

-\begin{dfn} The \emph{cubical subdivision} of a $\Delta$-complex $K$ is a regular subdivision that sits between $K$ and its barycentric subdivision.
-All of its open cells are made by recombining open barycentric simplices.
-Every pair $\sigma^p\leq \sigma^q$ of simplices of $K$ corresponds to an open cell : the union of the open barycentric simplices whose indexing flags start with $\sigma^p$ and end with $\sigma^q$.
-The name comes from the fact that every closed cell, as a CW-complex, has the combinatoric of a triangulation of a cube.
-An example of cubical subdivision is depicted in Figure~\ref{fig:cubical_triang} where the triangle is subdivided into three squares.
-The cube indexed by $\sigma^p\leq\sigma^q$ is a face of the cube indexed by $\sigma^{p'}\leq\sigma^{q'}$ if and only if $\sigma^{p'}\leq\sigma^p\leq\sigma^q\leq\sigma^{q'}$. \end{dfn}
+By construction, $K''$ is finer than $K'$, and $K'$ is finer than $K$.
+The name ``cubical subdivision'' comes from the fact that every closed cell of $K'$, seen as a subcomplex of $K''$, has the combinatorics of a triangulation of a cube.
+An example of cubical subdivision is depicted in Figure~\ref{fig:cubical_triang}: the triangle is subdivided into three squares.

 \begin{dfn} Let $P$ be a smooth polytope endowed with a primitive triangulation $K$.
-The dual hypersurface $X$ of $K$ is the sub-complex of its cubical subdivision made of the cubes indexed by the pairs of simplices $\sigma^p\leq\sigma^q$ for which $p\leq 1$.
+The \emph{dual hypersurface} of $K$ is the subcomplex $X$ of the cubical subdivision of $K$ made of the closed cells indexed by the pairs of simplices $\sigma^p\leq\sigma^q$ for which $p\geq 1$.
 See Figure~\ref{fig:dual_hypersurface} for examples. \end{dfn}

+\begin{rem} Let $P$ be a smooth polytope and $Y$ denote the toric variety associated with $P$.
+The tropical locus $Y(\T)$ of $Y$ is a manifold with corner that is isomorphic to $P$.
+A tropical section $s$ of the line bundle associated with $P$ defines a tropical hypersurface $H$ of $Y(\T)$.
+When $H$ is smooth in the tropical sense, the section $s$ induces a primitive triangulation $K$ of $P$.
+This triangulation is necessarily convex, \textit{i.e.}~is made of the projections of the bottom faces of a polytope of $(M\otimes\R)\oplus \R$ living above $P$.
+In this case, the pair $(X;P)$, where $X$ denotes the dual hypersurface of $K$, is homeomorphic to the pair $(H;Y(\T))$.
+See \cite[Section~3.4]{Mik-Rau_tro_geo} for the appropriate definitions of tropical geometry. \end{rem}

-\begin{dfn} Any CW-complex $E$ can be seen as a partially ordered set and thus as a small category.
-If we denote this category by $\mathbf{Cell}\;E$ and $R$ is a commutative ring, a \emph{cellular cosheaf of $R$-modules} $F$ on $E$ is a contravariant functor:
+\begin{dfn}[\textit{cf.} {\cite[Section 1.1]{She_cel_des}}] Any CW-complex $E$ can be seen as a partially ordered set and thus as a small category.
+If we denote this category by $\mathbf{Cell}\;E$ and $R$ is a commutative ring, a \emph{cellular cosheaf of $R$-modules} $F$ on $E$ is a contravariant functor

-The morphism associated with an adjacent pair $e^p\leq e^q$, denoted by $-|^{e^q}_{e^p}:F(e^q)\rightarrow F(e^p)$, is called an \emph{extension} morphism of $F$.
-Dually a \emph{cellular sheaf of $R$-modules} $G$ on $K$ is a covariant functor:
+The morphism associated with an adjacent pair $e^p\leq e^q$, denoted by $-|^{e^q}_{e^p}\colon F(e^q)\rightarrow F(e^p)$, is called an \emph{extension} morphism of $F$.
+Dually, a \emph{cellular sheaf of $R$-modules} $G$ on $K$ is a covariant functor